 The actual trailer itself.
 Whether you get your trailer from us or elsewhere, you'll be providing the wheels and frame that hitch to the tow vehicle.
 (Your trailer tag and registration will derive from your trailer, not from the Teardrop Camper.)

-Also sold separately will be the roof hatch (you'll be able to choose from many styles), the "mushroom" vents, galley cabinet module, electrical system, interior headliner, roof racks, and tongue storage box.
-You'll be able to order these items either concurrently with the base kit, or add them later as desired.
+Also sold separately are the roof hatch (many styles fit), the "mushroom" vents, galley cabinet module, electrical system, interior headliner, roof racks, and tongue storage box.
+You'll can order these items either concurrently with the base kit, or add them later as desired.
 Or fabricate or source them yourself.

 While you'll be supplied with plenty of epoxy to coat and seal the Teardrop Camper, the necessary final finish - varnish and/or paint - is sold separately.

 The CLC Teardrop Camper is built from high-quality okoume marine plywood in a simple slot-together female mold, stitch-and-glue style.
 In this system, you assemble pre-fabricated components with temporary wire stitches to form a sturdy, rigid, elegantly-shaped camper shell.
 The exterior is sheathed in a rugged coating of fiberglass cloth and epoxy, and all surfaces inside and out are sealed with epoxy.
 This will make the camper absolutely waterproof and give it longevity to rival any fiberglass or aluminum body.
 Built as directed and given reasonable care, the camper will outlive you.

 Yes.
 First-timers should probably work from a pre-cut kit, for the accuracy of the joinery this affords.
 Builders working from plans might want to have built a stitch-and-glue boat or two first.